Skip to Content

 If you’re looking to set up your own sole practice, you must hold a principal practising certificate.
 If you have not held this type of certificate before, you must first show us you have the skills and experience needed to run a law practice before we will grant you a principal certificate.
 See our New principals page for further information.

 You must also let us know at least 14 days before you commence legal work in your own sole practice.
 We also ask you to let us know of any changes to your firm’s details (such as address, contact numbers etc) within 14 days.
-You can update your details via LSB Online.
+You can update your entity details by completing this form and submitting it via the Lawyer Enquiry Form.

 Sole practitioners should also consider setting up a practice contingency plan to protect their business if they are unable to work for an extended period of time.